amhndu/fly/README.md

 Should be available in your repos.
 Once, installed, run cmake on the project directory.

-(Try: WASD and mouse.
+(Try: WASD, Space, Shift and moving the mouse.
 Esc to quit)